-Our pupils follow a two year topic cycle, which offers access to a broad and balanced curriculum.
+Our pupils follow a three year topic cycle, which offers access to a broad and balanced curriculum.

 Students in the primary department work on developing their skills in key areas across a broad and balanced curriculum.
 Personalised priority targets are set for each student in four key areas: Communication and Language Skills; Learning and Thinking Skills; Personal, Social, Health and Emotional Skills and Physical Skills.
 A modified national curriculum is used to encourage students to develop these skills across the school day.

 The students follow an adapted national curriculum that has been developed to ensure their continued success.
 Based on the EYFS, the key learning areas are: Communication, Language and Literacy, Numeracy, Understanding the World, Computing, Expressive Arts and Design and Physical Development.
 Teaching is delivered through a variety of methods, including whole class, small group and individual work activities.
 Within the primary department there is a strong emphasis on utilising a multisensory approach so that students are able to achieve to their full potential.
 Structured play opportunities are used to further develop the students’ learning